 In 2023, we saw the fallout of the Imperial Oil Kearl leak.
 As a reminder, Imperial Oil workers discovered tailings fluid leaking from the company's Kearl oil sands mine, roughly 75 kilometers upstream of Wood Buffalo National Park, in May of 2022.
-The chronic leak has yet to be contained.

 In February 2023, nine months after the prolonged leak was discovered, there was a disastrous second spill of 5.3 million liters (about twice the volume of an Olympic-size swimming pool) from the tailings area.

-When news of the Kearl spill became public, we were one of the first organizations to comment and bring attention to the issue, and to provide live commentary on the house of commons hearings.
+When news of the Kearl spill became public, we were one of the first organizations to comment and bring attention to the issue, and to provide live commentary on the House of Commons hearings.
 To this day, details surrounding the incident remain unclear and no sizeable consequences have been administered to Imperial Oil.